-This discussion and analysis are intended to serve as an introduction to the Authority's basic financial statements.
+This discussion and analysis is intended to serve as an introduction to the Authority's basic financial statements.
 The Santa Cruz Public Libraries Joint Powers Authority's basic financial statements comprise three components: 1) government-wide financial statements; 2) fund financial statements; and 3) notes to the financial statements.
-This report also contains required supplementary and other supplementary information in addition to the basic financial statements themselves.
+This report also contains other supplementary information in addition to the basic financial statements themselves.